 For secretary Karen Hirsh was nominated.
 Peter Sherr and Karen Kowalski again abstained.
 The six others voted for Ms. Hirsh.

-The awkward shuffle of seats took place a few moments later, public comments includes many voices urging the board to proceed on upgrades to Cardinal Stadium.
+After the awkward shuffle of seats took place, public comments includes many voices urging the board to proceed on upgrades to Cardinal Stadium.

 The stadium does not have rest rooms.